metricsnow/C-RAG_FIN-Research/project/docs/deployment.md

 The application consists of:
 - **Streamlit Frontend**: Web interface (port 8501)
+- **FastAPI Backend**: RESTful API server (port 8000) - Optional (TASK-029)
 - **Ollama LLM Service**: Local LLM server (port 11434)
 - **ChromaDB**: Vector database (persistent storage in `data/chroma_db/`)

 **Important**: Ollama requires self-hosting, so Streamlit Cloud is not an option.
 You must deploy to a VPS or use local deployment with ngrok tunneling.

+**Note**: The FastAPI backend is optional and can run independently of the Streamlit frontend.
+Both can run simultaneously on different ports.

 ## Deployment Options